The Secret to Losing Belly Fat

 It’s not that pizza and six-packs are mutually exclusive though (especially if you’re talking about a six-pack of beer, in which case they go together quite well).
 It’s just important to have realistic expectations.

-Even that could be more than you’re hoping for though.
-You may be content not having visible abs at all but would like to lose some inches, flatten out your stomach, and not have excess fat negatively affect your health.
+Where I’m at might even be more than you’re hoping for though.
+You may be content not having visible abs at all but would like to lose some inches just so you can move a bit more comfortably and take control of your health.

 To be honest, that’s where most people land.
 Which is why, for the average person, the secret to getting there isn’t as complicated as you’d think.